 This lounge is located above the main Concourse B and is a huge 25,000 square feet in size with floor-to-ceiling windows on both sides, one side that looks towards downtown Atlanta.
 This is meant to be Delta’s busiest lounge, and with that, they have designed an extra special range of experiences for its lounge-goers.

-There’s a wine wall where guests can taste, glass, or a flight of wines.
-Plus, Atlanta chef Linton Hopkins has designed locally-inspired soups, salads, and bread, which are only available for this Atlanta B Delta Sky Club.
+There’s a wine wall where guests can taste a glass or a flight of wines.
+Plus, Atlanta chef Linton Hopkins has designed locally inspired soups, salads, and bread, which are only available for this Atlanta B Delta Sky Club.

-The look is stylish with art on the walls, plenty of power outlets.
+The look is stylish, with art on the walls and plenty of power outlets.